xixu-me/git-desktop/docs/technical/shell-integration.md

 # "Open Shell" integration

-GitHub Desktop supports launching an available shell found on the user's machine, to work with Git repositories outside of Desktop.
+Git Desktop supports launching an available shell found on the user's machine, to work with Git repositories outside of Desktop.

-### My favourite shell XYZ isn't supported!
+### My favourite shell XYZ isn't supported

 This is the checklist of things that it needs to support:

 - Desktop can check it exists on the user's machine
 - Desktop is able to launch it using the operating system's APIs
 - It has a stable interface (command line arguments) that doesn't change between updates

 If you think your shell satisfies all these requirements please read on to